• Skip to main content

 *If you cannot tolerate eggs, you can substitute 2 flax eggs for real eggs.
 To make flax eggs, combine 2 tablespoons of ground flaxseed meal with 6 tablespoons of water and allow this mixture to sit for 10 minutes, prior to using.
 This substitution will also make the recipe vegan.

-Amanda published her very first cookbook, Clean Southern Cuisine: Where Southern Food Comes Clean!, two years ago, and I’ve been loving her Southern-inspired recipes. 🙂
+Amanda published her very first cookbook, Clean Southern Cuisine: Where Southern Food Comes Clean!, a few years ago, and I love her Southern-inspired recipes. 🙂

-She has also developed a gluten-free flour blend that substitutes one-for-one for wheat flour in baking — I’m excited to try this for some of my old favorite recipes!
+She has also developed a gluten-free flour blend that substitutes one-for-one for wheat flour in baking — I’ve been using it in some of my old favorite recipes!

 Whether we are hosting or bringing a few dishes to share, it’s really important (and fun) to make something tasty and nutritious that everyone can enjoy!